AppliedEnergistics/appliedenergistics.github.io/content/features/me-network/terminals.md

 <RecipeFor id="crafting_terminal" />

-## Pattern Provider Terminal
+## Pattern Access Terminal

-Gives remote access to all interface pattern slots on your network separated by which type of machine they are on.
+Gives remote access to all pattern slots for the pattern providers on your network separated by which type of machine they are on.
 It will show the type of machine in the terminal, however you can name the <ItemLink id="interface"/> in the <ItemLink id="inscriber"/> or an Anvil to alter the name displayed in the <ItemLink id="pattern_access_terminal"/>.

-Combined with the fact that you can toggle if the interface shows up at all this gets you control over your itnerface terminal's display.
+Combined with the fact that you can toggle if the pattern provider shows up at all this gets you control over your pattern terminal's display.

+You can also choose to pattern providers whose pattern inventory is already full.

 <RecipeFor id="pattern_access_terminal" />

-## Pattern Terminal
+## Pattern Encoding Terminal

 A specialized version of the <ItemLink id="crafting_terminal"/> designed to encode <ItemLink id="blank_pattern"/> into <ItemLink id="crafting_pattern"/>